-HomePod Not Responding?
-Try These Solutions
+Fix: HomePod Not Responding in 8 Ways

 - Select Remove Accessory and select Remove.

-On your Mac, go to the Home app, double-click the HomePod icon.
-Then choose Remove Accessory and then select Remove.
+On your Mac, go to the Home app, and double-click the HomePod icon.
+Then choose Remove Accessory and select Remove.
 You will then need to physically reset the HomePod.

 - First, disconnect the HomePod from power.
 Wait around 10 seconds, and then plug it back in.